AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * PROTEIN: The total protein of the meal.
 * CARB: The total carbohydrates of the meal.
 * FAT: The total fat of the meal.
 * DATETIME: The date and time of the meal.
-It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
+It must follow the ISO Date Time Format yyyy-MM-dd HH:mm and cannot be in the future.

 **Examples:**